PowerShell/Community-Blog/Docs/Markdown-cheatsheet.md

 [/alert]
 ```

-Tou can also customize the header as appropriate.
-This is what each alert type looks like - with and
+You can also customize the heading as appropriate.
+The following image shows what each alert type
-without a header.
+looks like (with and without a heading).

-![Alerts][3]
+![Alerts][2]

 <!-- link references -->
 [1]: https://devblogsarchiv.wpengine.com/wp-content/uploads/2020/02/allmycomments.jpg
-[2]: ./media/<post-filename>/image-name.ext
-[3]: ./media/Markdown-cheetsheet/alerts.png
+[2]: ./media/Markdown-cheetsheet/alerts.png